 - Gastric cancer – long-term PPI use may be an independent risk factor for gastric cancer.
 Studies showed that people using PPIs for a long time had more than twice (2.44) the risk of developing stomach cancer, whereas users of H2 blockers were not have an increased risk (9).

-- Higher death rate – Using PPI’s for more than one year increased rate of death by 50% in one human study (10).
+- Higher death rate? – Using PPI’s for more than one year increased rate of death by 50% in one human study (10).
+Newer research that corrects for interfering variables suggests increased death rates among long term PPI users aren’t significant (29).

 - Other – Several medications above may result in more minor symptoms such as headaches, skin rashes, dizziness, nausea, vomiting, abdominal pain or cramping, mood changes, fatigue and drowsiness, disturbed sleep.